AVEVA/CONNECT-data-services-developer-docs/content/overview/what-does-adh-do.md

 There are multiple techniques for sending data to AVEVA™ Data Hub.
 See [Data Collection](#data-collection).

-Each stream is associated with a namespace.
+Each stream is associated with a folder/namespace.
 You can associate one or more streams with the same namespace.
 However, to move data between namespaces, you must read data out from one namespace and write it into another namespace.

 You can categorize streams using metadata, which is a dictionary of key value pairs used to store additional information.
 Metadata is not real-time information, and it is not updated at high frequency.
 Typically, metadata is static information that provides context for a stream.